sleepingkingstudios/bronze/DEVELOPMENT.md

     - #{attribute}_changed?
     - #old_{attribute}
     - #clean!
-  - EntityContractBuilder
-    - configuration option for adding AttributeTypesConstraint by default => default is true
 - Query
   - #all returns with JSON envelope for advanced features?
   - #matching with non-equality predicates